TanStack/router/docs/api/api.md

 - All of the props from `ActiveLinkOptions`
 - All of the props from `React.AnchorHTMLAttributes<HTMLAnchorElement>`

-- `children`
+#### `children`

-  - `React.ReactNode | ((state: { isActive: boolean }) => React.ReactNode)`
+- Type: `React.ReactNode | ((state: { isActive: boolean }) => React.ReactNode)`
 - Optional
 - The children that will be rendered inside of the anchor element.
 If a function is provided, it will be called with an object that contains the `isActive` boolean value that can be used to determine if the link is active.

 ```tsx
 type LinkProps = ActiveLinkOptions &